cienai/cien-data-api-documentation/docs/examples.md

 ---
+id: examples-legacy
-title: Examples & Queries
+title: Examples (legacy)
+hide_table_of_contents: true
+draft: true
 ---

-SQL examples and usage patterns.
+This page has moved.
+See the new Examples & Queries page.